 - 1. Birth order Jayachandran and Pande (2016) indicates that lower birth order children are systematically disadvantaged.
 We will compare the treatment effect among first births against that for children who are a second birth order or higher child. - 2.
-Below Poverty Line (BPL) status: we use this as a measure of household wealth, as well as a policy-relevant group in India - 3.
-Age of child at start of transfers: kids began receiving transfers across a range of ages.
-We will test whether the treatment effect varies depending on the initial age of the child when transfers began by splitting the sample at the median. - 4.
-Distance to nearest bank
+Child gender female children may not benefit from transfers if those resources are allocated to other household members